tdammers/ghc-wiki/newcomers-tutorial.md

   significantly longer and is less convenient for development.

 Now go make yourself some coffee while the build runs.
-Don't be too worried if it takes around 20 minutes or more for your first build.
+Don't be too worried if it takes quite a while for your first build.

 This may also be a good time to orient yourself on the GHC codebase (see the "Further Reading" section below for some starting points) and configure your